 Heroine’s* Real Hero’s Journey.
 All Heroes set out to win, and Peretur is no exception, but winning for her is not just about the slaying of monsters, human and otherwise—which she most definitely does, and with great élan—but about connecting: finding her people and a place to belong.

 In many ways this book is a kind of homecoming—not just for Peretur but for me: a coming-together of two parts of my career.
-So I’m thrilled it will be published in an unusual editorial collaboration between two of Macmillan’s imprints: Farrar, Straus and Giroux (publisher of Hild and my other non-SF novels), and Tor.com (publisher of science fiction, fantasy, and horror).
+So I’m thrilled it will be published in an unusual editorial collaboration between two of Macmillan’s imprints: MCD/FSG (publisher of Hild and my other non-SF novels), and Tordotcom (publisher of science fiction, fantasy, and horror).
 Excitingly, there are five interior illustrations by Rovina Cai—who also created the cover.
 (Here’s more detail about the finished object—it’s truly beautiful close up.)

-It will be published in English, worldwide, in hardcover, ebook, and audio (narrated by me) on 19 April, 2022.
-Meanwhile, you can pre-order all three editions now from most book retailers:
+Spear is published in English, worldwide, in hardcover, ebook, and audio (narrated by me).
+Order from most book retailers:

 Or see this enormous list of independent booksellers in the UK, US, Canada, Australia, New Zealand, and Ireland.

 For those interested in review copies, or anything else related to marketing and publicity (interviews, appearances, book signings and so on), the people to contact at Tordotcom are Senior Associate Director of Publicity Alexis Saarela and Associate Director of Marketing Michael Dudding.